emmercm/piradio/README.md

 This setup script will:
 - Add apt.mopidy.com to the APT source list (for pyspotify)
 - Install various APT packages
-- Install pip if it is missing
+- Install pip if it is missing (from https://bootstrap.pypa.io)
-- Install/update various PyPy packages
+- Install/upgrade various PyPy packages
 - Build pianobar from source

+### Configuration
+##### Streaming Services
+To configure credentials for streaming services edit `piradio.xml` and fill in the appropriate nodes.

+**Major warning:** credentials are stored in plaintext and are vulnerable to malicious attackers.
+Because of this you should:
+- Change the default username/password on your distribution.
+- Make sure SSH is only allowed for users with passwords, or configure SSH to only use keys for authentication.

+##### Web Server
+To can edit `CherryPy.conf` to change what port the CherryPy web server runs on.
+By default it runs on port 80.

 ### Execution
 To execute `piradio` run the following: